Downy mildew of cucurbits

 - Resistant cultivars of cucurbits should be grown.

-- Avoid over dose of nitrogenous fertilizers.
+- Avoid overdosing on nitrogenous fertilizers.

 References